Enable NuGet auditing for your .NET projects

 • Gérald Barré

-If vulnerabilities are found, you can update the affected packages to a newer version containing a security fix, or if no updates are available, check for mitigating factors or use a suggested alternative package.
+When vulnerabilities are found, update the affected packages to a version that includes a security fix.
+If no update is available, check for mitigating factors or consider a suggested alternative package.

 NuGet auditing requires .NET SDK 8.0.100 or later.
-To enable NuGet auditing for your .NET projects, add the following properties to your project file:
+To enable it, add the following properties to your project file:

 MyProject.csproj (csproj (MSBuild project file))